Last Updated on February 8, 2023 by Melissa S.

 - Use a spreadsheet to keep track of all your matched betting details.
 Within the same spreadsheet document I use sheet 1 to keep a list of all my usernames and passwords for each site, sign up dates and offer expiry dates, and sheet 2 as a record of each bet placed, profit and loss (losses are only small on each qualifying bet as stated above).
 You can get a free download of my format here (coming soon!).
 Make sure you encrypt any files that store your passwords.

 - Head over to forums for help and support.
-There are lots of Matched Betting support groups on Facebook, as well as a built in forum on Profit Accumulator.
+There are lots of Matched Betting support groups on Facebook, as well as a built in forum on Outplayed.
 No question is too stupid, and often you can find the answers just by browsing other people’s posts.

 - Do a little bit every day.
 If you build up your skills gradually, your confidence (and your money) will grow.